al1fandi/sales-performance-analysis/README.md

 Based on the exploration and analysis of DQLab Store's sales performance, we can conclude several things, which are:
 - The most orders are dominated by the 'Office Supplies' category (60%) and the 'Paper' sub-category (15%).
 - The highest revenue was dominated by the 'Office Supplies' category (38%) and the 'Telephones and Communication' sub-category (15%).
-- The highest revenue occurred in Q2-2012 (28%; ~over 2012).
+- The highest revenue occurred in Q2-2012 (28%; over 2012).
-- The highest revenue occurred in September 2010 (~65% increase).
+- The highest revenue occurred in September 2010 (increase 65%).
 - Revenue peaked on Mondays (15.08%) and Saturdays (15.45%).
 - The product with the highest number of cancellations and returns was the 'Paper' sub-category (13.73%).